Rhode Island Bill Would Impose Fee For Accessing Online Porn - Slashdot

 Pro tip #2: whenever freedom is defended against a tyrant, it is done so with weapons/guns (even democratically created laws are enforced by guns).

 This is because tyrants do not respect democracy, morality, general opinion, etc..
 They respect the rule of force.
-This does not me
+This does not mean you cannot effect tyranny without personally using firearms.
+Martin Luther King Jr is an example of this (maybe not the best).
+He didn't personally use guns.
+However all the progressive laws passed because of his ideals have to be enforced by someone with a gun.

+Bottom line: responsable gun owners want the ability to defend against tyranny themselves rather than rely on others who may be influenced by that very tyranny.

 Re: (Score:2)